Ein ad-Dowleh Mansion

-The Ein ad-Dowleh Mansion (Persian: عمارت عین الدوله) is a historic mansion in Tehran, Iran.
-The building belonged to Abdol Majid Mirza Ein ad-Dowleh, hence the name.
+Ein ad-Dowleh Mansion (عمارت عینالدوله) is a historic mansion in Tehran, Iran.
+The building belonged to Prince Abdol Majid Mirza Ein ad-Dowleh, hence the name.

 History

-This building was constructed as a summer residence for the Qajar era prime minister Abdol Majid Mirza between 1892 and 1912.
-After the rise of the Pahlavi dynasty, Abdol Majid Mirza lost the mansion to Basir ad-Dowleh of Haravi family due to his debts.
+The mansion was constructed between 1892 and 1912 as a summer residence for the Qajar era prime minister Abdol Majid Mirza.
+After the rise of the Pahlavi dynasty and due to his debts, Abdol Majid Mirza lost the mansion to Basir ad-Dowleh of the Haravi family.

 The building is one of the possible locations for the Tehran conference, though that is unlikely.

 It was listed among the national heritage sites of Iran with the number 2042 on 25 June 1998.